Search Property Records

 **Trustee's Sales are conducted, the first Tuesday of the month, at the area immediately outside on the front steps of the Rockwall County Courthouse, located at 1111 YellowJacket Lane in Rockwall, Rockwall County, Texas.**

 - $26 for the first page (Please see General Requirements)

 - $4 for each additional page

 - For Plats it is $50 per page.
 You must also file tax certificates for the regular price when filing Plats.

-- For each grantor or grantee name in excess of five names an additional $.25 is added.
+- For each grantor or grantee name in excess of 5 names an additional $0.25 is added.

-- UCC Financing Statement fees are $36 if the record consists of one or two pages; $51 if the record consists of more than two pages.
+- UCC Financing Statement fees are $36 if the record consists of 1 or 2 pages; $51 if the record consists of more than 2 pages.

-- ALL e-filed documents must include a 2"x 4" blank space at the bottom of the last page to accommodate the certification label.
+- ALL efiled documents must include a 2-inch-by-4-inch blank space at the bottom of the last page to accommodate the certification label.
 If there is insufficient space, the document will be rejected until the document is resubmitted with an additional $4 page fee included.

 - When filing an abstract of judgment, the plaintiff's address must be included or the filing fee is doubled.